yesBad/ip-whitelist-dash/README.md

 Any user who may be visiting this site, needs to be authenticated from OIDC or they will just be redirected there.

-Any user who is successfully authenticated will have their username from OIDC and their IP of where they are visiting from added to my Traefik configuration.
+Any user who is successfully authenticated will have their username from OIDC and their IP of where they are visiting from added to a Traefik configuration.

 If the username of the user already exists, but is a different IP address it will be changed to the new IP.